-The average Canadian feels a lot of pressure to manage their finances as well as possible.
-Currently, the average Canadian’s consumer debt total sits just below thirty thousand dollars.
-It’s no surprise that as a response to this, Canadians are looking to reduce or eliminate their debt before it gets even bigger.
-Most people are familiar with traditional debt relief options, such as debt consolidation and credit counselling, but many Canadians are now also considering an alternate approach: debt settlement.
+The average Canadian’s consumer debt sits just below thirty thousand dollars.
+While some can pay it over time, others struggle to keep up with the monthly payments.
+Most people are familiar with traditional debt-relief options, such as debt consolidation and credit counselling, but many borrowers are now also considering an alternate approach to settle debt in Canada: debt settlement.

 The simple idea behind debt settlement is to negotiate with your creditors to have your debts paid in full but for less than what you owe in actuality.
 To give an example, you could negotiate with a specific creditor to pay them back $1000 instead of $5000 and they would in return mark your debts as paid back in full.

 Can You Settle Debt In Canada On Your Own?

 There are two paths you can take when it comes to debt settlement: the professional way and the do-it-yourself way.
 Either one can work, but it’s important to first assess your current situation and then decide which one will be more beneficial to you right now and in the long run.
 As a general rule, we always recommend that you consult an expert before you decide to negotiate with your creditors on your own.